JuDong1214/tunetable/README.md

 # tunetable

+(The code for this repo is currently private due to various reasons and could be published to the public in the future)

 A web aplication tailored for DJs to suggest and streamline song transitions.
 The user can search for songs and find transition matches for BPM, genre, lyrics, and popularity.

 Utilized React in JavaScript to architect and implement the front-end functionalities and to deliver a clean user interface.